 with its basis near the renal capsule.

-Kidney tumours – These are often irregular anisoechogenic objects growing from the parenchyma.
-They could have a cystic element.
+Kidney tumors – These are irregular anisoechogenic objects growing from the parenchyma.
+They can have a cystic element.

-Kidney tumour -In this case quite regular mass with echogenity similar to kidney
+Kidney tumor -In this case quite regular mass with echogenity similar to kidney

 parenchyma grows from the upper kidney pole and causes its local enlargement.